 There are no rules when it comes to food for Moto sous chef and "Top Chef: Texas" contestant Richie Farina.

 If there's dip on the table, you know you're at a party.
-If there are at least three varieties present, that party is probably for the Super Bowl - and lucky you.
+If there are at least three varieties present, that party is probably for bowl game - and lucky you.

 People don't go making dips all willy-nilly for a weeknight meal or a prim Sunday brunch.
 They're reserved for gloppy, sloppy abandon in the company of other revelers and these dips should not hold back.
 We repeat - they should not hold back.